Frequently Asked Questions

 How are decisions made about which programs to support and fund?

-Priorities are set after consulting major global and national reviews of research needs.
+Priorities are set based upon major global and national reviews of research needs.
 These build on recent statements by the Cochrane Collaboration, the NASEM report and related documents, all complemented by extensive consultation with experts in the field.
 Any decision with regard to funding of programs will require independent board review.

 Does the Foundation support a full array of tobacco control solutions?

 Yes, we support all the tobacco control solutions proposed by the Framework Convention for Tobacco Control (FCTC).
-We focus on those elements that have been relatively under-funded and/or neglected (e.g., cessation and harm reduction as well as vulnerable populations).
-We plan to combine our innovative approaches with proven best practices in the areas of smoking cessation, harm reduction, behavioral economics, policy, and taxation.
+We focus on those elements that have been relatively under-funded and/or neglected (e.g., cessation and harm reduction and vulnerable populations).
+We plan to combine our innovative approaches with proven best practices in the areas of smoking cessation, harm reduction, behavior economics, policy, and taxation.

 Does the Foundation support the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC)?